Energy & Emissions

 In addition to purchasing renewable electricity, our sales office in the Netherlands offsets its natural gas consumption through certified green natural gas credits.
 Through the Gold Standard Foundation’s Fairtrade Carbon Credit program, companies such as Xylem are able to invest in green energy; increase the resilience of producer groups to the negative impacts of climate change; and help provide a more sustainable future for communities through diversifying community income streams, teaching new skills and creating local employment.

-Another area where we’re making progress is reducing air quality emissions.
+We remain committed to reducing air quality emissions.
 We are working to move away from using paints that contain volatile organic compounds (VOCs) and toward water-based painting systems in our operations.
 Where this is not possible, we are generally destroying VOCs or using materials with lower VOC content.
-For example, our production facility in Emmaboda burns VOCs and reuses heat from its painting process.

-Our energy- and emissions-reduction initiatives resulted in a 12-percent decrease in GHG emissions intensity from 2015 to 2016.
-This represents a 15.8-percent decrease from our 2014 baseline, continuing to advance us toward our goal of achieving a 20-percent decrease in GHG emissions intensity by 2019.
-A significant driver of our progress in 2016 was the increase in renewable energy credit purchases.
+Our energy and emissions reduction initiatives resulted in a 7.6 percent decrease in GHG emissions intensity from 2016 to 2017.
+This represents a nearly 18.7 percent decrease from our 2014 baseline.
+A significant driver of our progress over the past couple of years has been the increase in renewable energy credit purchases.

-In 2016, Xylem engaged ERM-CVS, an independent certification and verification provider, to conduct assurance of the environmental metrics contained within our EHS metrics system.
-ERM-CVS provided an assurance statement for total direct energy use, total indirect energy use, total direct GHG emissions, total indirect GHG emissions, total water withdrawal, total hazardous waste and total non-hazardous waste.
-Click here to view the assurance statement from ERM-CVS.
+In 2017, Xylem engaged ERM-CVS, an independent certification and verification provider, to conduct assurance of the environmental metrics contained within our EHS metrics system.
+ERM-CVS provided an assurance statement for total direct energy use, total indirect energy use, total direct GHG emissions, total indirect GHG emissions, and total water withdrawal.
+Read the assurance statement from ERM-CVS.